On the rational homology of high dimensional analogues of spaces of long knots: Operads as categories, modules as functors

 The following proposition is the main result of this section.
 It is analogous to Lemma~\ref{lemma: right module}. \begin{proposition} Let $O$ be an operad in a closed symmetric monoidal category $\calC$.
 Let $\calD$ be a category enriched, tensored and cotensored over $\calC$.
-Then the category of weak bimodules over $O$ with values in $\calD$ is equivalent to the category of enriched contravariant functors from $\widetilde\Gamma(O)$ to $\calD$. \end{proposition} \begin{proof} Let $M$ be a weak bimodule over $\calO$.
-We will associate with $M$ an enriched contravariant functor $\widetilde M$ from $\widetilde\Gamma(O)$ to $\calD$.
+Then the category of infinitesimal bimodules over $O$ with values in $\calD$ is equivalent to the category of enriched contravariant functors from $\widetilde\Gamma(O)$ to $\calD$. \end{proposition} \begin{proof} Let $M$ be an infinitesimal bimodule over $\calO$.
+We will associate with $M$ an enriched contravariant functor $\widetilde M\colon\widetilde\Gamma(O)\longrightarrow\calD$.
 It is defined on objects of $\widetilde\Gamma(O)$ by the formula

 To describe the action of $\widetilde M$ on morphisms, we need to construct morphisms in $\calD$